AbhiramMannam/AbhiramMannam/index.md

 # Summary

-Abhiram Mannam is a skilled data and financial analyst pursuing a Master's in Business Analytics at the University of Utah.
+Abhiram Mannam is a skilled data and financial analyst who completed his Master's in Business Analytics at the University of Utah.
 With a solid foundation in statistics, he adeptly integrates sophisticated programming and statistical techniques to extract insights from complex datasets.

 Abhiram's expertise in financial analysis includes evaluating market trends and optimizing investment strategies.
 His technical skills encompass data ingestion, ETL pipeline development, and proficiency in Python, R, SQL, and various data visualization tools.
 His notable contributions at Ernst and Young, where he led critical data engineering projects, highlight his ability to drive impactful business decisions through data.